annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     CoreDateFormatLong: Y-m-d H:i
     media/images/photo.jpg: This is an example image

 You can define the language settings here.
 A language consist of `Language` and other settings.
-The language settings contain the settings of all installed extensions.
+The language settings contain the language settings of your website and all installed extensions.
 You can also add your own language settings to the configuration file, for example image captions.

 ## User settings